RankingsPublished Mar 10, 20268 min read

 Editorial illustration representing return on investment for shorter-path health care careers in New York City

-Health care wages in New York City run far above the national average.
-A respiratory therapist earns about $75,000 nationally—in the NYC metro, it’s $109,720.
-That gap shows up across nearly every clinical role on this page, and it’s why a NYC-specific ranking exists.
-The salary data here comes from BLS OEWS for the New York-Newark-Jersey City metro, May 2024.
+New York City pays health care workers significantly more than the national average.
+A respiratory therapist earns about $75,000 nationally—in the NYC metro, that jumps to $109,720.
+That premium shows up across nearly every clinical role on this page, and it’s why a NYC-specific ranking exists.
+Salary data comes from BLS OEWS for the New York-Newark-Jersey City metro, May 2024.

-The practical tradeoff: the highest-paying paths on this list—radiation therapy, nuclear medicine, respiratory therapy—require full associate degree programs with demanding coursework and clinical rotations.
-The faster certificate routes (LPN, surgical tech) get you earning within about a year, but they cap at about $72–$79k.
-This page ranks all nine by total earnings over 20 years after training costs, so you can see both the sprint and the marathon.
+The tradeoff worth understanding: the highest-paying paths here—radiation therapy, nuclear medicine, respiratory therapy—require full associate degree programs with tough science coursework and clinical rotations.
+The faster certificate routes (LPN, surgical tech) get you earning within about a year, but top out around $72–$79k.
+We rank all nine by total earnings over 20 years after training costs, so you can weigh the quick start against the longer payoff.

 For the national view across all education levels, see our Best ROI Health Care Careers page.